yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ### <a name="requirements"></a>Wymagania

-**Nagłówek:** afxdao.h
+**Nagłówek:** afxdao. h

 ## <a name="dfx_single"></a><a name="dfx_single"></a>DFX_Single

-Przesyła dane zmiennoprzecinkowe między elementami elementów członkowskich danych pola obiektu [CDaoRecordset](cdaorecordset-class.md) a kolumnami rekordu w źródle danych.
+Przesyła dane zmiennoprzecinkowe między elementami członkowskimi danych pola obiektu [CDaoRecordset](cdaorecordset-class.md) a kolumnami rekordu w źródle danych.

 ### <a name="syntax"></a>Składnia